PowerDMS/NContext/Readme.md

 It also introduces new concepts in designing your bounded-contexts.
 With few core dependencies, NContext's highly-extensible design allows for custom add-on modules.
 Already built extensions include: Entity Framework, ASP.NET Web API & OWIN, AutoMapper, Value Injecter, and Logging.
+Some application components have been baked into NContext including: Caching, Security, Cryptography.

 NContext is dependency-injection container agnostic.
 Ninject and Unity support has been added with the intentions of supporting all popular containers in the